Amazon to pay employees to quit and start their own delivery businesses

 “We’ve heard from associates that they want to participate in the program but struggled with the transition.
 Now we have a path for those associated with an appetite for opportunities to own their own businesses.”

-The offer is open to most part-time and full-time Amazon employees, including warehouse workers who already pack and ship orders.
+The offer is up open most part-time and full-time Amazon employees, including warehouse workers who already pack and ship order.
 Whole Foods employees, however, are not eligible.